 Michael Siddall, Esq., Clerk

-Sunshine Village provides transportation to and from the homes of participants in the Employment Services division.
-Life Engagement Services’ participants are transported by privately owned local transportation companies.
+Sunshine Village provides transportation to a limited number of clients to and from their homes in the Employment Services division.
+Life Engagement Services’ clients are transported by privately owned, local transportation companies.
 Please contact us for more information on the various transportation options available.

 Funding and Accreditation

 We are a non-profit organization operating with a budget that exceeds 16 million dollars, comprised of state, federal and private funding.
 All programs operated by Sunshine Village have received the highest level of accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF), a national non-profit accrediting body, since 1986.
 Sunshine Village has been commended by state licensing as well as the national accreditation agency for our many strengths—most recently in the areas of financial accountability, employee relations, risk management, human rights and innovative service provision.